WHY DO THE SAMARITANS CYCLE?

 WHEN IS THE NEXT SAMARITANS CYCLE?

-The next Samaritans Cycle event will be 3 rides : The Dashwood 25 Challenge, the Hellfire 50 Challenge Ride and the Hellfire 80 Challenge which take place <to be announced>
+The next Samaritans Cycle event will be 3 rides : The Dashwood 25 Challenge, the Hellfire 50 Challenge Ride and the Hellfire 80 Challenge which take place on Saturday 30th June 2018

 WHY SHOULD I DO THIS EVENT IN 2018?